Mray2k4/Task-1-Simple-Personal-Website/Readme.md

 # Simple Personal Website

-A simple website with just HTML and CSS
+*A simple website with just HTML and CSS*

 [See it here:](https://github.com/Mray2k4/Task-1-Simple-Personal-Website.git)

 ![Front Page](/resources/images/Screenshot%20Front%20Page.jpg)

-### Summary
+## Summary

 A basic website with page changing functions.
-Just HTML and CSS.
+Nothing too face, has a little CSS in it.

-### Author
+## Author

 * **Marque Ray** - Training to become a Software Developer